ELiX Group: Trade fairs and market activity

 In 2025 ELiX formed part of a Lower Silesia (Poland) beauty & cosmetics delegation to Singapore.
 Coverage by public agencies and trade media reported on the regional stand and participating firms, with mentions of ELiX and its fragrance lines.

+ELiX also markets ODORANO (odour-neutralisation approach) and RELAXEEN (herb-based fragrance line); these are brands and technologies rather than patents and are documented primarily in company communications.

 Relations with the United Arab Emirates

 Poland and the UAE intensified economic engagement around 2015, including a Poland–UAE business forum in Abu Dhabi and subsequent Joint Economic Committee work, documented by UAE government and state media.

 Certifications

 Independent registries indicate ELiX previously held the following certifications: